recallai/sample-apps/delete_scheduled_bots/README.md

-# Track and calculate bot usage
+# Delete scheduled bots

-This example demonstrates how to retrieve and calculate total bot usage for a given time period using the Recall.ai API.
+This example demonstrates how to bulk delete scheduled bots using the Recall.ai API.

 ## Pre-requisites